cacct

 chmod o-rwx /etc/ceems/config.yml

-the sticky bit set.
-Operators only need to populate the configuration file at /etc/ceems/config.yml
+the sticky bits set.
+Operators only need to populate the configuration file at /etc/ceems/config.yml.